-The Adjustable Gastric Band or Lap Band system is a silastic adjustable “belt” placed around the top of the stomach.
+The Adjustable Gastric Band system, or Lap-Band, is a silastic adjustable band around the upper part of the stomach.
 It was approved by the FDA for the treatment of obesity in 2001.
-The “belt” is attached to tubing which is then attached to a port that is placed under the abdominal skin.
+The band is attached to tubing which is then attached to a port that is placed under the abdominal skin.

 Learn about Mike’s incredible story about how Gastric Bypass Surgery transformed his life.

 When the band is placed during surgery, it is empty.
 Patients follow a very strict postoperative diet regime after surgery.
 This allows the band to heal in place prior to the filling of the band.
 Patients are seen routinely after this six week period to adjust the tightness of the band according to how fast the patient is losing weight and what they are eating.

 During the patient’s lifetime, he or she will need occasional fine-tuning of the band to maintain the weight loss.
 Maximum weight loss with the band will usually take two to three years to accomplish, which means that weight loss is slow and consistent over time if the patient adheres to the prescribed diet.
 If lifestyle changes with diet and exercise are not consistent, weight loss potential is limited.